wizeline/wize-docs/engineering-ladder/tech-leads.md

 - Provides Project technical leadership and guidance.
 - Leads a small POD and sets direction.
 - Helps the team to solve technical and code problems.
-- Onboards new Engineers in to the project.
 - Owner of product quality best practices.

 ## Technical